Luxshan2000/Local-File-MCP-Server/README.md

 ## What it does

-This server provides AI assistants with secure file operations:
+This server provides AI assistants with comprehensive file operations:
+- Create, read, write, and delete files
-- Create and edit text files
+- Copy, move, and rename files and directories
-- Read file contents and specific line ranges
+- Read specific line ranges and manipulate lines
-- Delete files and line ranges
-- List directory contents
 - Search and replace text within files
+- Get file information (size, date, permissions)
-- Insert, append, and manipulate lines
+- Create and manage directories
+- Recursive directory listings with pattern matching

 **Connection Modes:**
 - **stdio** - Direct integration with Claude Desktop